mishraanuraagx/tablefrompdf/README.md

 ## TableFromPDF
 This is an API (in-progress) to Auto-detect and Extract tables from pdf file.
 Technology used : Apache pdfBox, JAVA.
 Working with Traprange to improve result.
-As of now manual input is required to get desired result.
+As of now Auto detection may or may not work input is required to get desired result.

 ## How to use
 Results are in 'assests' folder.
 A sample pdf file is provided with name 'PdfWithTable'.